galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>
 >> - Note that the generated tool has not been run to generate test outputs, so the archive is not complete although the installed tool may work fine.
 >>
->> - To generate a real, tested toolshed archive, use the ToolFactory generated planemo_test tool.
+>> - To generate a "proper" tested toolshed archive, use the ToolFactory generated `planemo_test` tool in the ToolFactory section of the tools menu.
->> - It will run Planemo to generate outputs, then run a real test and return a proper toolshed archive.
+>> - It will run Planemo to generate outputs, then run a real test and return a proper toolshed archive and test reports.
->>
->> - The first test takes 6 minutes.
-Subsequently more like 40 seconds depending on conda and the complexity of dependencies needed for the tool to run.
->>
 >>     - An archive containing the tool with proper test will be returned with the planemo report in the history.
 >>     - The archive can be downloaded and shared in the usual ways.
 It is a normal Galaxy tool that wraps the supplied script
 >>
 {: .hands_on}